Botfuel/botfuel-dialog/GETTING_STARTED.md

 ## Adding the number Extractor

-Create a `number-extractor.js` file in the `src/extractors` directory.
+Create a `number-extractor.js` file in the `src/extractors` directory so that the bot can extract numbers from user input.
-Here we need to tell our bot to extract `number` entities from users messages:

 ```javascript
 const sdk2 = require('@botfuel/bot-sdk2');